How Mitch McConnell and Senate Republicans learned to stop worrying about a Biden victory and love the infrastructure bill

 Among those interests is a strategic one, McConnell and other Republicans said.
 By joining with Democrats in an area of mutual accord, they are seeking to demonstrate that the Senate can function in a polarized political environment.
 That, they believe, can deflate a Democratic push to undo the filibuster — the 60-vote supermajority rule than can allow a minority to block most legislation — while setting up a stark contrast as Democrats move alone on a $3.5 trillion economic package.

-“I’ve never felt that we ought to be perceived as being opposed to everything,” McConnell (R-Ky.) said in an interview Tuesday, before commenting on the slender nature of the Democratic congressional majorities then rattling off a series of bipartisan bills that passed during his time as party leader under two previous presidents.
+“I’ve never felt that we ought to be perceived as being opposed to everything,” McConnell (R-Ky.) said in an interview Tuesday, before commenting on the slender nature of the Democratic congressional majorities, then rattling off a series of bipartisan bills that passed during his time as party leader under two previous presidents.

 “My point is, the Senate has never been dysfunctional,” he added.
 “It’s only called dysfunctional when liberals are in the majority and they can’t get what they want.”